ocramz/petsc-hs/README.md

 ## News

+20/01/2016 : Experimenting with Docker containers : [petsc-hs-docker](https://github.com/ocramz/petsc-hs-docker) uses a pre-compiled image with PETSc and SLEPc  (`ocramz/petsc-docker` on Docker Hub, that builds upon `debian:7.7`) and a derived image that pulls in the Haskell `stack` tool with which to build `petsc-hs` .

 6/12/2015 : We're integrating the [SLEPc](http://slepc.upv.es/) eigensolver suite, which is based on PETSc, and provides many options for spectral decomposition of sparse operators, e.g. (non)linear eigenproblem solvers, spectral transformation facilities for accelerated convergence, etc.